MiDe22: An Annotated Multi-Event Tweet Dataset for Misinformation Detection: Experiments

 \section{Experiments}

-We target misinformation detection using only tweet text.
-We implement total of eight benchmark models from the following model families:
+In order to understand if the constructed dataset is adequate in terms of task difficulty, we target misinformation detection using only tweet text.
+We leave utilization of user engagements for future work.
+We implement total of eight benchmark models (see Table \ref{tab:first_TurkishResults}) from the following model families:

-\textbf{Machine Learning (ML)}: We implement Support Vector Machine (SVM) \cite{Vapnik:1999} with TD-IDF vectors of each tweet.
-We implement linear SVM model by scikit-learn \cite{Scikit:Learn}.
+\textbf{Bag-of-Words}: We consider conventional machine learning classifiers based on the bag-of-words model since tweets can include specific terms and phrases used for reporting manipulated news (e.g. "Did you know?") and correcting falsehood (e.g. "FactCheck").
+We implement a linear Support Vector Machine (SVM) \cite{Vapnik:1999} with TD-IDF vectors of each tweet using scikit-learn \cite{Scikit:Learn}.
 SVM is trained with a stopping criterion, i.e., 1e-3 tolerance.
 The remaining parameters are selected default.

-\textbf{Deep Learning (DL)}: We implement Long Short-term Memory (LSTM) \cite{Hochreiter:1996} and Bi-directional Long Short-Term Memory (BiLSTM) \cite{Graves:2005} with PyTorch \cite{Paszke:2019}.
-Embedding size is 125, and there are 50 units in each layer.
-After the LSTM layers, there is a dense layer with the perceptrons of the same size of units.
+\textbf{Neural Models}: We implement Long Short-term Memory (LSTM) \cite{Hochreiter:1996} and Bi-directional Long Short-Term Memory (BiLSTM) \cite{Graves:2005} with PyTorch \cite{Paszke:2019}.
+The embedding size is 125, and there are 50 units in each layer.
+After the LSTM layers, there is a dense layer with perceptrons of the same size of units.
 Next, there is a dropout layer with a probability of 0.5.
 We use the sigmoid activation function.
 They are trained during 20 epochs, where we set a learning rate of 1e-3 with a batch size of 16.

-\textbf{Transformer-based Large Language Models (LLM)}: We use BERT base uncased \cite{Devlin:2019} and DeBERTa \cite{He:2021} pretrained with English corpus, BERTurk uncased base model \cite{Schweter:2020} for Turkish corpus, and mBERT base uncased \cite{Devlin:2019} and XLM-R base \cite{Conneau:2020} for multilingual corpus, by HuggingFace \cite{Wolf:2020}.
-We use cross-entropy loss, and set a learning rate of 5e-5 with a batch size of 16 during 10 epochs.
+\textbf{Transformer-based Language Models}: We use BERT base uncased \cite{Devlin:2019} and DeBERTa \cite{He:2021} pretrained with English corpus, BERTurk uncased base model \cite{Schweter:2020} for Turkish corpus, and mBERT base uncased \cite{Devlin:2019} and XLM-R base \cite{Conneau:2020} for multilingual corpus, by HuggingFace \cite{Wolf:2020}.
+We use cross-entropy loss and set a learning rate of 5e-5 with a batch size of 16 during 10 epochs.
 The number of tokens is set to 128 with padding and truncation, where each tweet is an input sequence.

 We apply stratified (in terms of both classes and events) 5-fold cross-validation to get an average performance score for robustness.
-The training of SVM, LSTM, and BiLSTM are performed on Intel Core i9-10900X 3.70GHz CPU with 20 cores with 128 GB memory.
-The fine-tuning of large language models are performed on a single NVIDIA RTX A4000.
+The training of SVM, LSTM, and BiLSTM is performed on Intel Core i9-10900X 3.70GHz CPU with 20 cores with 128 GB memory.
+The fine-tuning of large language models is performed on a single NVIDIA RTX A4000.